koenraadvanmeerbeek/sGlobe-website/content/publication/2022Ottoy/index.md

  ---
-title: "Climatic legacy effects on the drought response of the Amazon rainforest"
+title: "Effects of Flight and Smoothing Parameters on the Detection of Taxus and Olive Trees with UAV-Borne Imagery"
 authors:
 - Ottoy, S.
 - Tziolas, N.